-

 Snooker’s Champion of Champions is a non-ranking event, but it still attracts significant snooker betting attention.
-The world’s best snooker players come together for a relatively short tournament with a healthy prize fund.
+It’s a chance to see the world’s best players battle it out in a quickfire tournament.

 Unlike the straight-forward knockout of the World Championship or Welsh Open, Champion of Champions snooker is more comparable to UEFA’s Champions League.

 The two winners of those matches go through to the showpiece final.
-Again, this is a much longer match at best of 19 frames and takes place across two sessions.
+This is a much longer match at best of 19 frames and takes place across two sessions.

 The semi-finals were on the first day, followed by the final played the next.
 ITV showed short highlights of the first Champion of Champions snooker as Ray Reardon toppled Masters champion Alex Higgins in the final.